jpfutalef/Current-Measurement-Board/boards/pcb/max4239/README.md

 As a supply source a microUSB type B female connector is used.
 This supply a 5V power supply.
 To reduce high frequency noise a high impedance, low frequency ferrite is used (1K@1Mhz).

 A female type A USB connector can be used to power the targeted node.
-Virtual and digital ground are separated by using two schottky diodes, CUS08F30 because of their high response and low activation voltage.
+Analog and digital ground are separated by using two schottky diodes, CUS08F30 because of their high response and low activation voltage.

 ![power_supply_sources](images/IM6.png)